technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

-# Lab 2: Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit
+# Lab 2: Build a declarative agent for Microsoft 365 Copilot using Microsoft 365 Agents Toolkit

 **Estimated Time: 30 mins**